 Recitals: Every October we wear our costumes and perform spooky Halloween music.
 December you will find us performing Holiday music in small ensembles at area care homes.
 Each spring is a formal recital with memorized works and awards are given.
 Each recital has a reception following so that students can enjoy socializing with other musicians, friends and family.
 Recitals are not optional, they are important for growth of the musician.
 I give out each years’ recital dates in August and they are in the monthly reminder section of my monthly newsletter, so please be prepared to put these important dates on your calendar!

 Lessons are given in my home near 21st and rock near Bradley Fair shopping center.
-Older children may be dropped off for their lesson after the parent has stayed at lessons for the first month, however parent participation is expected to ensure success of the young beginner.
+Older children may be dropped off for their lesson after the parent has stayed at lessons for the first month, however parent participation for one year is expected to ensure success of the young beginner.

 My students have lots of fun opportunities including performing before Symphony Concerts, at local music festivals, playing in small ensembles for the Symphony Showhouse, and participating in Camp Allegro, which I have been teaching fiddling, small ensembles, orchestra sectionals and theory classes at for many years.
 When students are interested or ready I encourage them to participate in local and regional festivals and audition for Wichita Youth Symphony.
 Being a Symphony member myself, I know how much more fun and exciting it is to play music in a group!